PAMD2005/Balatro_Project/README.md

 # Balatro - WPF Application

-This project was inspired by the original **Balatro** game, integrating similar gameplay mechanics in a WPF environment.
+This school project was inspired by the original **Balatro** game, integrating similar gameplay mechanics in a WPF environment.
 Additionally, the **bosses** featured throughout the game are inspired by characters from **Cuphead**, providing a nostalgic and challenging atmosphere.

 WPF application developed in C# using the MVC architecture and CRUD operations with SQL Server.